upleveled/system-setup/linux.md

    This installs some VS Code extensions we will need.<br><br>

-5. With each line below, copy the text, paste it in the terminal and hit return.<br><br>
+5. If you don't have Zoom yet, install it: with each line below, copy the text, paste it in the terminal and hit return.<br><br>
    ```bash
    cd /tmp
    wget https://zoom.us/client/latest/zoom_amd64.deb